-We have been able to meet our capital needs through extensions of and increases to the Credit Facility and by accessing the capital markets in the form of public equity offerings of common and preferred stock and public debt offerings.
-We have successfully extended the Credit Facility's revolving period multiple times, most recently to January 2021, and currently have a total commitment amount of \$190.0 million.
-We sold 1,843,943 and 2,341,296 common shares under our at-the-market program during the years ended September 30, 2019 and 2018, respectively.
-Additionally, we completed a public debt offering of \$57.5 million aggregate principal amount of the 2023 Notes, inclusive of the overallotment in November 2018.
-Most recently, in October 2019, we completed a public debt offering of \$38.8 million aggregate principal amount of 2024 Notes, inclusive of the overallotment.
-Refer to "Liquidity and Capital Resources-Equity-Common Stock" and "Liquidity and Capital Resources-Equity-Term Preferred Stock" for further discussion of our common stock and mandatorily redeemable preferred stock and "Liquidity and Capital Resources-Revolving Credit Facility" for further discussion of the Credit Facility.
+We have been able to meet our capital needs through extensions of and increases to our line of credit under the Credit Facility and by accessing the capital markets in the form of public equity offerings of common stock and public debt offerings.
+We have successfully extended the Credit Facility's revolving period multiple times, most recently to July 2021, and currently have a total commitment amount of \$180.0 million.
+We sold 1,220,927 and 1,843,943 common shares under our at-the-market program during the years ended September 30, 2020 and 2019, respectively.
+In October 2019, we completed a public debt offering of \$38.8 million aggregate principal amount of the 2024 Notes, inclusive of the overallotment.
+Additionally, we completed a public debt offering of \$57.5 million aggregate principal amount of our 2023 Notes, inclusive of the overallotment in November 2018.
+Refer to "Liquidity and Capital Resources - Revolving Credit Facility," "Liquidity and Capital Resources - Equity - Common Stock," and "Liquidity and Capital Resources - Notes Payable" for further discussion.

-Although we were able to access the capital markets historically and in recent years, we believe uncertain market conditions could affect the trading price of our capital stock and thus may inhibit our ability to finance new investments through the issuance of equity.
-When our common stock trades below NAV per common share, as it has done from time to time, our ability to issue equity is constrained by provisions of the 1940 Act, which generally prohibits the issuance and sale of our common stock below NAV per common share without first obtaining approval from our stockholders and our independent directors, other than through sales to our then-existing stockholders pursuant to a rights offering.
+Although we were able to access the capital markets historically and in recent years, market conditions, including the impact of COVID-19 and the results of the election, may continue to affect the trading price of our capital stock and thus may inhibit our ability to finance new investments through the issuance of equity.
+When our common stock trades below NAV per common share, as it has done periodically since March 2020, our ability to issue equity is constrained by provisions of the 1940 Act, which generally prohibits the issuance and sale of our common stock below NAV per common share without first obtaining approval from our stockholders and our independent directors, other than through sales to our then-existing stockholders pursuant to a rights offering.

-On September 30, 2019, the closing market price of our common stock was \$9.75, an 18.6% premium to our September 30, 2019 NAV per share of \$8.22.
+On September 30, 2020, the closing market price of our common stock was \$7.41 per share, a 0.1% premium to our September 30, 2020 NAV per share of \$7.40.